Delays on Domestic and International Mail

 ||Neoproterozoic through to Archean Hosted Au, Cu, Zn, Li, Sn, U, Mn, and Diamond Deposits of Namibia and South Africa

 ||The Southern Kyushu (Japan) Low- and High-Sulfidation Epithermal Systems

-Detailed information about each event will be made available on the SEG website under Events. www.segweb.org/events.
+Detailed information about each event will be made available at www.segweb.org/events.